edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 **To set up rules**

+1. Load the **Rules** page.
     1. From the {{ PORTAL }}, select the desired property.
     2. From the left-hand pane, select the desired environment from under the **Environments** section.
     3. From the left-hand pane, select **Rules**.
-4. If you are in read-only mode, click **Edit v#**
+2. If you are in read-only mode, click **Edit v#**
-5. Add a rule by clicking **+ Add Rule**.
+3. Add a rule by clicking **+ Add Rule**.
-6. Add a condition that defines the set of requests for which this rule will be applied.
+4. Add a condition that defines the set of requests for which this rule will be applied.
 Repeat this step as needed.
     1. Click **+ Add Condition**.
     2. From the **Variable** option, select the method by which requests will be identified.
     3. From the **Operator** option, define the relationship between the variable selected in the previous step and the value that will be defined in the next step.
     4. In the **Match Value** option, define a value that will be compared against for each request.
     5. Click **Add Condition**.
-7. Add a feature that determines how the requests defined in the previous step will be processed.
+5. Add a feature that determines how the requests defined in the previous step will be processed.
 Repeat this step as needed.
     1. Click **+ Add Feature**.
     2. From the **Feature Type** option, select the category that best corresponds to the desired feature.
     3. From the **Feature** option, select the desired feature.
     4. Configure the selected feature.
     5. Click **Add Feature**.
-8. Add more rules as needed by repeating steps 5 - 7.
+6. Add more rules as needed by repeating steps 5 - 7.
-9. Review your rules to verify how requests will be handled and the order in which rules will be applied to requests.
+7. Review your rules to verify how requests will be handled and the order in which rules will be applied to requests.

     <Callout type="tip">